 - Program printing, including addenda printing

-To insure that t-shirts pay for production expenses, producers should print t-shirts with the least expensive vendor possible.
-Second, price per shirt should be calculated as follows:
+To insure that t-shirt revenues pay for production expenses, Producers should print t-shirts with the least expensive vendor possible.
+Producers should also calculate price per shirt as follows:

 For example, 100 shirts are printed at a total cost of $850.
 Assuming only 80 shirts are sold, the minimum price per shirt should be $850/80, or $10.63.